durandom/a-coding-team/modes/product-manager.md

 - `/project/status/product_manager/backlog.md`: Upcoming features to be defined
 - `/project/status/product_manager/active_assignments.md`: Features currently being defined
 - `/project/status/product_manager/completed.md`: Features fully defined and handed off

+All features should be reflected in these status files with their corresponding directory locations in the `/project/issues/features/` directory.

 **Reviewing Implementations:**